-(If you want to see all my book reviews for 2nd graders, visit this page for more 2nd grade book ideas.)
+(To see all my book reviews for 2nd graders, visit this page for more 2nd grade book ideas.)

 Bird and Squirrel on Ice by James Burks